Cheukting/Cheukting.github.io/_posts/2022-12-15-pydatatelaviv.md

 layout: post
 title: "PyData Tel Aviv 2022"
 date: 2022-12-15
 description: "2022 has been a good year of event!
-After we have the first PyCon PL back in September, now we have the first PyData Tel Aviv"
+After we have the first PyCon PT back in September, now we have the first PyData Tel Aviv"
 image: /assets/images/telaviv2022.jpg
 author: Cheuk Ting Ho
 tags: